flrin/UBB-SE-2026-Powerpuff-Girls/README.md

 - Services: connects the controller and the database
 - Helpers: utility classes

-# Managing Migrations
-### If someone added a new Migration:
-1. View > Other Windows > Package Manager Console
-2. run Update-Database

-### If you want to add a new Migration
-1. Change your class from Models
-2. View > Other Windows > Package Manager Console
-3. run Update-Database
-4. commit the new Migration file

 # Notes!
 ### Adding a .xaml file
 1. Right click on views